jjvanzon/JJs-Reference-Architecture/misc-docs/multi-platform-deployment-compatibility-issues.md

 - ### Copy your Compiled Assemblies

-  To use self-made .NET assemblies in Unity, they were copied to the `Assets` folder or a sub-folder there in the Unity project.
+  To use self-made .NET assemblies in Unity, they were copied to the `Assets` folder or a sub-folder in there in the Unity project.

 - ### Target .NET 2.0

-  You have to target .NET 2.0 in Unity (not '.NET 2.0 Subset')
+  ".NET 2.0" was targeted in Unity. (".NET 2.0 Subset" would not work.)
   (<http://answers.unity3d.com/questions/30881/compiling-error-with-mysql-pls-help.html>)

 - ### Copy Mono .NET Assemblies

-  You might need to use the Mono versions of .NET assemblies that are not included by default in your Unity projects.
-To work with .NET assemblies not standardly included by Unity (for instance System.ServiceModel and System.Runtime.Serialization) you need to copy the dll's from the Unity program files to your Unity project.
-The location of these dll's is the program files folder of Unity and then: `Editor/Data/Mono/lib/mono/2.0`.
-They have to be copied to your Unity project somewhere in the Assets folder.
-You might want to create a new sub-folder in your `Assets` folder, possibly named `Plugins`.
+  The Mono versions of .NET assemblies might need to be used, that are not included by default in the Unity projects.
+To work with .NET assemblies not standardly included by Unity (for instance `System.ServiceModel` and `System.Runtime.Serialization`) the dll's were copied from the Unity program files to the Unity project.
+The location of these dll's was in the program files folder of Unity and then: `Editor/Data/Mono/lib/mono/2.0`.
+They were copied to the Unity project somewhere in the `Assets` folder.
+It might be an idea to create a new sub-folder in the `Assets` folder and possibly name it `Plugins`.

 Unity Free 4.3.4 Compatibility Issues